hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 - Domain - a set of Agents collaborating on behalf of an Identity
   - It's assumed that the Agents of a domain were developed by a single vendor and so know more about each other than about Agents in another domain.
-  - An example of two Domains is displayed in the image below.
+  - An example of two Domains is provided in the image below.
-- Edge Agent - any Agent that handles App Layer Messages
+- App Agent - any Agent that receives and processes App Layer Messages
   - Could be a device, software in the cloud, part of an enterprise, etc.
+  - An App Agent could also perform other roles within a Domain - e.g. a Routing Agent
   - ***ASIDE**: We may want a use a different term for this.*
-- Sender - the Edge Agent sending the Application Layer Message
+- Sender - the App Agent sending the Application Layer Message
-- Receiver - the Edge Agent receiving the Application Layer Message
+- Receiver - the App Agent receiving the Application Layer Message
   - The message may pass through many Agents between the Sender and Receiver
 - Routing Agents:
+  - Any agent involved in the routing of App Layer Messages from Sender to Receiver, including:
     - Domain Endpoint - shared physical endpoint for messages into domains
       - Shared by many identities (e.g. https://endpoint.agentsRus.com)
     - Agency - the handler for messages sent to the Domain Endpoint.
       - E.g. the "domain endpoint" is passive,  "agency" is active.
     - Cloud Routing Agent - identity-controlled entry point for a domain
 - Messaging Layers
   - App Layer - end-to-end messaging from the message creator to its consumer
   - Routing - end-to-end delivery - the “Forward” message (others?) with encrypted payload